mouniaMohamedBelhaj/BookShop/README.md

-I madeed this project with ReactJS, JavaScript, CSS, Firebase, Git.
+We madeed this project with ReactJS, JavaScript, CSS, Firebase, Git.